kreibaum/pacosako/README.md

 ```

 This may happen when you suspend your computer while the CUDA driver is still
 loaded.
-To fix this, just restart your computer.
+To fix this, you must restart your computer.

 # Replay Meta Data

-It is possible to attach arbitrary json meta data to a replay.
-This requires you
+It is possible to attach arbitrary json metadata to a replay.
-to have access to an ai users api credentials.
+This requires you to have access to an AI users api credentials.

-Every piece of meta data is associated with a game and an action index.
+Every piece of metadata is associated with a game and an action index.
 It is
 also sorted into a category.
-The category is just an arbitrary string that is
+The category is just an arbitrary string
-shown in the frontend to group meta data together and to control what is shown.
+shown in the frontend to group metadata together and to control what is shown.

-Of course, the frontend has no way to render arbitrary meta data.
+Of course, the frontend has no way to render arbitrary metadata.
 So you need to
 conform to an implemented schema.
 Here is what we currently support:

 ```jsonc